 Just 30 min walk and I was in the area of Sacre-Coeur.
 The view is lovely there, and if you climb upstairs you will get to the creative area where you can purchase art from local artists.

-I loved the area of Montmartre, but it seemed a little bit fake.
+In conclusion, the area of Montmartre is lovely, but it seemed a little bit fake.
 Touristic area, and all trying to get something from them imposing things that used to be ‘Parisienne’.
-But, the magic is not lost.
+Despite the area is touristic, Montmartre still has bohemian chic.

 I ended my Paris tour watching beautiful night lights at Sacre-Coeur.
-Then, I took a bus to Louvre and had an incredible night walk from Louvre to my apartment passing the Seine.
+At Montmartre, I took a bus to Louvre and had an incredible night walk from Louvre to my apartment passing the Seine.

 The day ended with a glass of French wine and Italian meal at home.

-I know I shared with you a general information about Paris and didn’t mention some new places to visit in Paris, but I wanted to show you my first impression of Paris.
-You know, when you come for the first time in the city of your dream and visit all that mainstream places.
-If you want to avoid negative side of Paris, find a good apartment, spend money on it, and choose a safe place.
+I shared with you general information about Paris and didn’t mention some new places to visit in Paris.
+If you want to avoid the negative side of Paris, find a good apartment, spend money on it, and choose a safe place.

 Paris didn’t disappoint me.
 And, I will come back to explore more!